 | Weather Delays | Low-Medium | Work must be done in appropriate temperatures (above 40°F) |

-A typical exterior chimney in Wellington requiring tuckpointing averages $1,500 to $3,500 for the entire exterior surface.
-I recently completed a job near Wellington Middle School, where the entire north face (weather side) needed repointing.
-The project cost $2,200 and took two full days.
+A typical exterior chimney in Wellington that needs tuckpointing runs about $1,500 to $3,500 for the whole exterior surface.
+I recently wrapped up a job near Wellington Middle School where the entire north face, the weather side, needed repointing.
+That project cost $2,200 and took two full days.

 Chimney Cap and Crown Services

-Let me share something I tell every client: investing in a quality chimney cap is one of the most intelligent decisions you can make.
-I’ve seen the difference between chimneys with caps and those without.
+Let me share something I tell every customer: a good chimney cap is one of the smartest, cheapest things you can put on your home.
+I've seen the difference firsthand between chimneys that have a cap and the ones that don't.
+The capped ones stay dry, stay critter-free, and last a whole lot longer.

 Chimney Cap Pricing